Kerber reaches final as Ostapenko self-destructs

 Kerber is now back in a Grand Slam title match for the first time since beating Karolina Pliskova in the 2016 U.S. Open final — having begun that year by stunning Serena Williams in the final of the Australian Open.

-After suffering a drastic slump in 2017, ending the year ranked outside the top 20, Kerber is back where she feels she clearly belongs.
+After suffering a drastic loss of form in 2017, ending the year ranked outside the top 20, a rejuvenated Kerber is back where she feels she clearly belongs.

 Reporting by Martyn Herman; editing by Clare Lovell